 Follow the stages in order, first of all counting after the breath, then before the breath, and then letting go of the counting.

-In the fourth and final stage of this practice, begin to narrow the focus of your awareness, so that you’re focusing more and more on the sensations where the breath first passes over the rims of the nostrils.
+In the fourth and final stage of this practice, begin to notice the sensations where the breath first passes over the rims of the nostrils.

 You may even notice the sensations where the breath passes over the upper lip.
 But if any of these sensations are hard to find, just notice the breath at the first place you can feel it as it enters and leaves the body.